 Ditching Google entirely on our de-Googled phones, such as GrapheneOS, means that we need an alternative to Google Maps.
 While it is generally safe to use Google Maps within a browser on your phone, it leaves a little left to be desired when compared to the actual app on standard Android phones.
 Instead, let’s discuss some of the top Map Applications that offer realistic alternatives for quick and easy vehicle navigation, and even navigation on foot for hiking, hunting, climbing and other outdoor use.
-At the bottom of this page you’ll find recommended Map Applications for your Linux Desktop (Organic Maps and GNOME Maps).
+At the bottom of this page you’ll find recommended Map Applications for your Linux Desktop (Organic Maps and GNOME Maps) along with other Map Applications.

 Magic Earth and Organic Maps are the two top ones that just work out of the box, so to speak.
 OsmAnd+ map application is excellent and very rich feature wise, but is a little trickier to setup to suit your needs.
 Let’s discuss in more detail what each one does for us, and my own personal opinion of them based on both my own testing, as well as community discussion.